DataONEorg/matlab-dataone/docs/walk-through.rst

 Connect to the remote Matlab server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To connect, click on the configured X2Go grey session box, and **log in** using the `dataone` user's password provided during our meeting:
+To connect, click on the configured X2Go grey session box, and **log in** using your password provided during our meeting:

 .. image:: images/x2go-install/x2go-login.png